ortus-docs/cfconfig-docs/using-the-cli/usage.md

 ### JSON File

 Just provide the path to the JSON file.
-This is auto-deteced if the path ends in `.JSON`.
+This is auto-detected if the path ends in `.JSON`.
 An example would be:

 ```text
 C:/path/to/myConfig.json